verygreenlang/alignment/README.md

 ## About The Project
 FINGREEN AI is a green tech startup that leverages Explainable AI to provide ESG Data Analytics, Compliance and Risk Monitoring Solutions.

-This **private** repository host our custom framework to collect, curate and align data.
-This is develop on the side of our [open data referential](https://github.com/fingreen-ai/open)